shivanshpahwa24/VeeSee/README.md

 A video-calling web application built with WebRTC and React that provides peer-to-peer video and audio communication in a web browser with no plugins or extensions required.
+You can call a friend and even share your screen if you want to show some presentation.

 The app is a PWA so you can also install it on your phone.